pingcap/blog/tidb-in-meituan-dianping.md

     We will adopt TiDB in more application scenarios like physical backup and multiwrite across data centers.

-We look forward to a new era of HTAP database led by TiDB and PingCAP！
+We look forward to a new era of HTAP database led by TiDB and PingCAP!